Wines of Texas · Field Notes№ 022 · Dripping Springs, TX

 Bell Springs Winery & Brewery sits on Bell Springs Road, just off Fitzhugh, in that strange little pocket where Dripping Springs, ranch roads, tasting rooms, breweries, and old Hill Country memory all overlap.

 It is right on the road, but somehow still feels open.
 That was the surprise.
 You pull in expecting something more cramped or commercial, and instead the outside opens up into a welcoming, expansive lawn-and-patio setup that makes it easy to settle in.
 Kids have room.
 Dogs have room.
 Groups have room.
-Nobody has to pretend this is Napa.

 Right on the road, but the second you step outside, it opens up — lawn, trees, patios, room to breathe, and just enough old Hill Country memory to make the place feel more interesting than another stop on a tasting map.